Salsa

 Pro Tips

-- Cover surface with plastic wrap to prevent oxidation and browning
+- Cover surface with plastic wrap directly against salsa to minimize oxidation and browning

 Origin & Heritage